yuushimizu/butter/README.markdown

   - stream - An output-stream.
 The reporter prints results to the stream.
 It's \*standard-output\* by default.
   - verbose - If the value is not NIL, the reporter reports passed assertions, otherwise the reporter reports just only failed assertions.
 It's NIL by default.
-  - invoke-debugger - If the value is not NIL, the debugger is invoked when an error was signalled, otherwise the assertion is exited as failed.
+  - invoke-debugger - If the value is not NIL, the debugger is invoked when an error has occurred, otherwise the assertion is exited as failed.
 It's NIL by default.

 ## Extending Butter